nwjs/node/README.md

 <https://nodejs.org/download/nightly/>

-Each directory name and filename contains a date (in UTC) and the commit SHA at the HEAD of the release.
+Each directory and filename includes the version (e.g., `v22.0.0`), followed by the UTC date (e.g., `20240424` for April 24, 2024), and the short commit SHA of the HEAD of the release (e.g., `ddd0a9e494`).
+For instance, a full directory name might look like `v22.0.0-nightly20240424ddd0a9e494`.

 #### API documentation